runok audit

 Related

-Section titled “Related”- Configuration Schema —
+Section titled “Related”- Audit Log JSON Schema — Field-by-field reference for

 audit— Full audit config reference. runok exec— Commands evaluated viaexecare logged.